 In order to complete the EOI, teachers need a hard-copy EOI kit which contains all the texts required for modules 1-4 and information about the resources used in each module.

 It is recommended that each class has one EOI kit.
-New schools will be sent EOI kits prior to the school opening.
-Schools can request additional EOI kits by emailing email@example.com.
+New schools in 2024 have been sent EOI kits prior to the school opening.
+Schools can request additional EOI kits by emailing firstname.lastname@example.org.

 The EOI guide includes advice and instructions for setting up and administering the assessment.
 It also includes information about: